smrithi-0121/calhacks2025/README.md

 ---

 ## Inspiration
-AI’s carbon footprint is growing — but awareness hasn’t caught up. pranAI empowers users to understand and minimize their impact, making sustainability an effortless part of every AI interaction.
+AI’s carbon footprint is growing, but awareness hasn’t caught up. pranAI empowers users to understand and minimize their impact, making sustainability an effortless part of every AI interaction.

-**pranAI:** *Cleaner Prompts for a Greener World*
+**pranAI:** *cleaner prompts for a greener world :)*